ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 ## Let's talk Rust

 First let us start with the concept of `struct`s within Rust and their declaration.
-Unlike in other languages custom data types that are comprised of multiple values, functions and methods are called structs instead of classes.
+In other object-oriented languages custom data types are often named `class` and are usually comprised of multiple fields, functions and methods.
-In addition to that their definition only includes attributes and nothing else.
+Rust on the other hand allows field definitions and function / method definitions to be separated.
+The former are defined using the `struct` keyword while the latter are placed inside an `impl`ementation block.

 ```rust
 /// Lightweight undirected graph defined by a set of edges rather than nodes